17 cultural clashes this European had in America

 Sometimes I wonder if political correctness is in your constitution.
 I found out very quickly in my first visit that I had to bite my tongue pretty much all the time, and (more annoyingly) that nobody was ever straight with me.

 It seems that speaking your mind to individuals is a major taboo.
-You can’t tell a friend straight when he has fucked up, nobody will ever tell you that you look fat (oversensitivity with not telling obese people to get their act together is a major contributor in my opinion to why there are so many of them in the states), and there’s way too much euphemism to avoid the hard truth.
+You can't tell a friend straight when he has fucked up, nobody will ever tell you that you look like you could stand to lose a few pounds (doing so in a sweet, supportive way of course), and there's way too much euphemism to avoid the hard truth.

 To a certain extent, I can understand it – America generally does a great job of preventing people from singling out ethnic groups and toning down hate speech.
 But it waters it down far too much at the individual level.